Chajka Klinger: Land of Israel

 In March 1944, using one of the small number of immigration certificates that could be obtained in Hungary, she left legally to Mandatory Palestine.
 She crossed the Balkans, traveled through Istanbul, Syria and Lebanon, and finally arrived in Haifa.

 In 1944, Klinger married Yaakov Rosenberg and the two settled in Kibbutz Haogen.
 Klinger began to adjust to the kibbutz life, and simultaneously began to prepare for the publication of the diaries that she had written while in hiding in Poland.
 She never completed this project, and at a certain stage, apparently after the birth of her first child, Zvi, she decided not to continue with her writing.
 She later gave birth to two more children, Avihu and Arnon.

 Her writings were published in forms of journals and collections, and she was not satisfied with the way they edited, simplified and censored the whole story of her past life.
 In 1958, Chajka no longer had the strength to live more.
-She took her own life away on the fifth anniversary of the Warsaw Ghetto uprising.
+She took her own life away on the fifteenth anniversary of the Warsaw Ghetto uprising.